-Integer values compared with decimal or floating point values are treated as decimal or floating respectively.
-When decimal values are compared with decimal, the lower precision value is conceptually padded with leading and trailing zeros as necessary.
-Decimal values compared with floating point values are treated as floating.
+INTEGER values compared with DECIMAL or FLOAT values are treated as DECIMAL or FLOAT respectively.
+When DECIMAL values are compared with DECIMAL, the lower precision value is conceptually padded with leading and trailing zeros as necessary.
+DECIMAL values compared with FLOAT values are treated as FLOAT.

 Datetime and Interval Comparisons

 DATETIMEvalues may be compared if they are assignment-compatible, as defined in Datetime Assignment Rules.